peter279k/nifi_persistence/README.md

 - If we want to use the file persistence storage, we can use following steps:

-1. Cloning this repository via the `git clone https://github.com/peter279k/nifi_persistence`
+1. Cloning this repository via the `git clone https://github.com/peter279k/nifi_persistence`.
-2. Copy the `providers.xml.file` to the `providers.xml` file
+2. Copy the `providers.xml.file` to the `providers.xml` file.
-3. Copy the `docker-compose-file.yml` to the `docker-compose.yml` file
+3. Copy the `docker-compose-file.yml` to the `docker-compose.yml` file.
 4. Creating the `SAN.txt` file and it can refer the `SAN.txt.example` file.
-5. Run the `run_nifi_file.sh` to create the NiFi and NiFi registry services
+5. Run the `run_nifi_file.sh` to create the NiFi and NiFi registry services firstly.

-- It we want to use the Git persistence storage, we can use following steps:
+- If we want to use the Git persistence storage, we can use following steps:

-1. Cloning this repository via the `git clone https://github.com/peter279k/nifi_persistence`
+1. Cloning this repository via the `git clone https://github.com/peter279k/nifi_persistence`.
-2. Copy the `providers.xml.git` to the `providers.xml` file then edit correct Git flow settings
+2. Copy the `providers.xml.git` to the `providers.xml` file then edit correct Git flow settings.
-3. Copy the `docker-compose-git.yml` to the `docker-compose.yml` file
+3. Copy the `docker-compose-git.yml` to the `docker-compose.yml` file.
 4. Creating the `SAN.txt` file and it can refer the `SAN.txt.example` file.
-5. Run the `run_nifi_git.sh` to create the NiFi and NiFi registry services
+5. Run the `run_nifi_git.sh` to create the NiFi and NiFi registry services firstly.

+- If we want to use the file persistemce storage with the MongoDB, we can use following steps:

+1. Cloning this repository via the `git clone https://github.com/peter279k/nifi_persistence`.
+2. Copy the `providers.xml.file` file to the `providers.xml` file.
+3. Creating the `SAN.txt` file and it can refer the `SAN.txt.example` file.
+4. Run the `run_nifi_file.sh` to create the NiFi and NiFi registry services firstly.

 ## References